 - Cimiez, place du Commandant Jérôme

 - St Augustin, bd Paul Montel

 - Caucade, place de Caucade

-Markets throughout France
+Markets Throughout France

 Market shopping throughout France is a daily pleasure for many French.
 Particularly in towns, people still use the local market for their daily needs, leaving the big supermarket complexes for a once-a-week trip to fill up on ordinary household items.

 Wherever you are, you're bound to find a market.
 Check with the local tourist office who will have a full list of what is going on in their towns, as well as maps.
 If you're in the south, you really are in luck.
 The summer sees the countryside bursting with fruit and vegetables.
-Don't miss my favourite, the daily covered market in Antibes, while over in the western part, in the Dordogne, Sarlat-la-Caneda has one of the biggest and best markets in that area.
+Don't miss my favorite, the daily covered market in Antibes, while over in the western part, in the Dordogne, Sarlat-la-Caneda has one of the biggest and best markets in that area.